bluebanquise/bluebanquise/collections/infrastructure/roles/nic/README.md

 # Network Interface Controllers - NIC

+**WARNING!** Always keep in mind that using this role, you could lose connection!
+Always have a backup way to reach the system.

 ## Description

 This role configure network interfaces to provide desired ip, prefix, gateway, etc.